About the author

 ToDoIst

-In need of a to-do list tool that is easy on the eyes and powerful?
-Todoist is worth taking a look at.
-When you are a little overwhelmed, take time at the end of the day to plan your work for the next day.
-You can set up recurring tasks, with due dates, tag and prioritise work.
+Todoist is worth a look.
+When you feel overwhelmed, take time at the end of each work day for the next day.
+You can set up recurring tasks with due dates, tag work, and prioritize the day to plan for you.

-Unlike many other to-do list apps, it takes a few seconds to add new tasks.
-It’s also available on all mobile and desktop devices so you can get access to your to-do list wherever you are.
+Adding new tasks takes a few seconds, unlike many other to-do list apps.
+It’s also available on mobile and desktop devices, so you can access your to-do list wherever you are.

 Common remote work tools